-You're IT should be easy to read meaning typed or printed in large enough characters so someone without their reading glasses will be able to read it in a dim light.
+You're IT should be easy to read meaning typed or printed in large enough characters so someone without their reading glasses will be able to read it in a dime light.
 The IT should be written in chronological sequence and, if deemed appropriate based on threat assessments, provide law enforcement with an hour to hour estimate as to where you'll be and when.
 For example, if you're flying into a city and than driving to a public forum, your IT should provide the time your plane will land, the time you anticipate it will take from the airport to the county line and the time it will take from the county line to the forum.
-Law enforcement should be given a physical description of vehicles (black limos accompanied by four doors, dark blue, sedans, etc.) that will be used.
+Law enforcement should be given a physical description of vehicles that will be used (black limos accompanied by four door sedans, dark blue, uniformed drivers with hats, etc.) The more specific you are the harder it will be for attackers to infiltrate the venue.
 When possible include vehicle license numbers and other identifiers that can be seen from a distance (bumper flags, police escorts, etc.).
-Your IT should provide the name, a physical description, and cell phone number of your body guard.
-A copy of your IT should be forwarded to local law enforcement that is responsible for safety and security in the community holding the event.
+Your IT should provide the name, a physical description, and cell phone number(s) of your body guard, family members and entourage.
+A copy of your IT should be forwarded to local law enforcement responsible for safety and security in the community holding the event.
+In most countries this is the "Riff-of-the-Shire" i.e. sheriff.

 A detailed IT provides law enforcement with a valuable tool they can use to monitor your security from a distance and respond quickly to any threat against you, your entourage, or family.
 It provides event planners with information they'll need to better protect you while in their care.
 Use your IT to build relationships between your campaign and all levels of law enforcement.
-Letting them know where you'll be and when, as well as who'll be accompanying you and why, will improve the security you receive before, during and after each event.
-Fax your IT to the Riff of The Shire (County Sheriff in the US) as soon as possible (ASAP) so they'll have time to evaluate your schedule and offer their advice.
+Letting them know where you'll be and when, who'll be accompanying you and why, will improve the security you receive before, during and after each event.
+Fax your IT to the Riff of The Shire (County Sheriff in the US) as soon as possible (ASAP) so they have time to evaluate your schedule and offer advice.
 For example, they may be aware of planned demonstrations, road construction, or criminal activity in the area that if ignored will put you in harms way.
-They might also want to brief your body guard on policies regarding the use of deadly force, bomb response protocols, or plans to extricate you if under duress.
+They might also want to brief your body guard on policies regarding the use of deadly force, bomb response protocols, or plans to extricate you if and when your under duress.